mowillia/LargeNKP/README.md

 ## References
 [1] Mobolaji Williams.
 "Large N Limit of the Knapsack Problem." *Journal Name.* 2021. [[arxiv]](https://arxiv.org/abs/XXXX)

+## Acknowledgments
+Work completed in [Jellyfish Research] (https://jellyfish.co/)

 ---

-If you found this library useful in your research, please consider citing
+If you found this repository useful in your research, please consider citing
 ```
 @article{williams2021knapsack,
   title={Large N Limit of the Knapsack Problem},